It’s the 1st of July, 2013

 After initially claiming that he died of a stroke, the Indonesian government finally was forced to bow down to outside pressure and four Kopassus soldiers were convicted and sentenced to a few years in jail

-General Ryamizard Ryacudu from the Indonesian military is quoted as saying,
+General Ryamizard Ryacudu from the Indonesian military, who was recently appointed Defence Minister is quoted as saying,

 “I don’t know, people say they did wrong, they broke the law.
 What law?
 Okay, we are a state based on the rule of law, so they have been punished.
 But for me, they are heroes because the person they killed was a rebel leader.”